Choosing the Right Emergency Rescue Beacon to Call for Help on a Boat

 plb boat distress beacons

-The PLB (Personal Locator Beacon) is only to be used in extreme situations.
-It sends an alert to the Global Maritime Distress and Safety System (GMDSS) for 24 hours via a satellite signal.
+The PLB will send an alert to the Global Maritime Distress and Safety System (GMDSS) for 24 hours via a satellite signal.

-Although its transmission frequency has a longer range, this beacon does not contact surrounding vessels and must be launched manually.
-On the other hand, the intervention and response time is much faster.
+Although its transmission frequency has a longer range, it does not contact surrounding vessels and must be launched manually.
+On the other hand, the intervention and response time is much faster than with an EPIRB.

 If you have this type of beacon, you must register it in your name with the naval authorities to facilitate identification during the rescue.